jhsoftware/SimpleDNS-Docs/docs/df_zonetransfer.md

 This can be done by using [TSIG signatures](df_tsig.md) or by configuring which IP addresses to accept un-signed zone transfer requests from, either in the [Zone Properties dialog](wd_zoneprop.md) for each individual [zone](df_zones.md), or in the [Options dialog / DNS / Local Zones / Zone Transfers section](wd_opt_dnszt.md) for all zones.

-Using TSIG signatures is more secure and is recommend over limiting access by IP address, because IP addresses can be spoofed.
+Using TSIG signatures is more secure and is recommended over limiting access by IP address, because IP addresses can be spoofed.
 Incremental zone transfers over UDP are particularly vulnerable to IP address spoofing.

 See also: [How to setup primary / secondary](ht_primsec.md)